-Since we are already talking about bathroom activity, we might as well answer another common question: where are chicken eggs delivered from?
-As you may have guessed, the eggs come out of the same place that the poop and urine come out.
-However, there are different chambers in this part of the body, so it’s separate until it exits the chicken.
-The egg does not pass through the colon, only makes use of the same exit door.
+Since we are already talking about bathroom activity, we might as well answer another common question: Where are chicken eggs delivered from?
+As mentioned earlier, the eggs come out of the same place that the droppings come out of: the cloaca.
+However, intrinsic mechanisms of their reproductive system create a fold within the cloaca as an egg is being passed through, which prevents it from coming into contact with the droppings.

 Many egg collectors will tell you that most eggs have poop on them when they are retrieved.
 However, this has nothing to do with the eggs and the poop sharing the same hole, and most eggs will come out clean.
-However, as the egg sits, there is a good chance that the chicken will poop on the egg as they can expel a huge amount of waste in a single day.
+However, as the egg sits, there is a good chance that a chicken will poop on the egg as they generally don’t regulate their bowel movements.
 Keeping the area clean and frequently collecting the eggs will help minimize the risk of fecal contamination on eggs.